rocktan001/LiteOS/doc/LiteOS_Code_Info_en.md

 }
 ```

-Configure the memory end address using board_config(), initialize the hardware using HardwareInit(), and print the version information of Huawei LiteOS.
+Configure the memory end address using BoardConfig(), initialize the hardware using HardwareInit(), and print the version information of Huawei LiteOS.

 Execute OsMain() to initialize the Huawei LiteOS kernel and routines.
 A user task is created in the OsMain() function, and the task processing function is app_init().